ruionwriting/ubuntu-dev-ops-toolkit/README.md

 Why I use VMware?

 I've simply burn too many cycles with VirtualBox and other free solutions.
 Don't take me wrong there are many good options around but there but I favor, for productivity, easy to use and adopt.
 I've learned over the years to appreciate VMware stability and I don't mind to pay for a license of a software that just works and is predictable.

+---

+## License

+This work is licensed under Apache-2.0.
+See the [LICENSE.txt](LICENSE.txt) file for more information.